Diseases & Conditions

 Spinal fusion.
 If arthritis has progressed to spinal instability, your surgeon may recommend a combination of decompression and stabilization or spinal fusion.

-Rehabilitation.
 After surgery, you may stay in the hospital for a short time, depending on your health and the procedure performed.
 Healthy people who undergo decompression alone may go home the same or next day and may return to normal activities after only a few weeks.
 Fusion generally adds 2 to 3 days to the hospital stay.

 Your surgeon may give you a brace or corset to wear for comfort.
 They will likely encourage you to begin walking as soon as possible.
-Most people only need physical therapy to strengthen their backs.
+Most people need some physical therapy to strengthen their backs.

 Your physical therapist may show you exercises to help you build and maintain strength, endurance, and flexibility for spinal stability.
 Some of these exercises will help strengthen your abdominal muscles, which help support your back.
 Your physical therapist will create an individualized program, taking into consideration your health and history.

-Surgical risks.
 There are minor risks associated with every surgical procedure.
 These include bleeding, infection, blood clots, and reaction to anesthesia.
 These risks are usually very low.

 Elderly people, overweight people, diabetics, smokers, and those with multiple medical problems have higher rates of complications from surgery.